Intention - Episode 1

 The ship replied: “I can make a Psy-analysis of the fabric to find out which kind of Psy it was most recently subjected to, adjusting for its brief presence in sector rage.
 Also, I have asked you to call me Yhotqlavia many times.”

-“Blue,” Carlyle said quietly, “I mean it means you used Intention.
+“Blue,” Carlyle said quietly, “I'm saying it means you used Intention.
 This is huge!”
 She got up.
 “Though it is great that we have a lead on Dean,” she added.

 “Intention?
 You think?
 Radical!”